Webflow Localisation: A Guide for Global Success

 Localisation Setup

-Once enabled, teams can add secondary locale configurations alongside the primary locale.
-Each locale represents a specific language or region and generates its own version of your site under a dedicated URL path.
-The Webflow Designer provides a localisation-specific editing mode so teams can work on each locale without affecting the primary locale, making it straightforward to build out new markets incrementally.
+Activating localisation introduces secondary locale configurations alongside the primary locale.
+Each one, whether representing a country, a region, or a language, produces its own version of your site at a dedicated URL path.
+The Webflow Designer includes a localisation-specific editing mode where teams modify individual locales without affecting the primary locale.
+Markets can be built out incrementally, with each locale launched when ready rather than requiring a simultaneous rollout.

 Management of Translated Content

-Localisation work extends beyond text.
-Images, layouts, and fonts often need adjustment too, particularly for languages such as Spanish, French, Arabic, and Hebrew, where text length and reading direction differ.
-After publishing, each localised site should be tested independently, and ongoing updates should follow a defined localisation process to ensure changes to shared components do not unintentionally affect localised versions.
+Beyond copy, localisation work extends to images, layouts, and fonts.
+Languages such as Spanish, French, Arabic, and Hebrew present specific challenges around text expansion, contraction, and reading direction.
+Once published, every localised site needs independent testing, and a defined localisation process should govern ongoing updates to ensure changes to shared components do not cascade into unintended consequences across localised versions.

 Webflow Localisation vs Third-Party Tools